DalatCoder/learn-golang/books/01.the-go-programming-language/README.md

 - printing formatted output
 - scanning input
 - `PrintLn` is one of the basic `output functions` in `fmt`

   - Prints one or more values
   - Seperated by spaces
   - Newline character at the end

 - `Package main is special`

   - `define` a standalone `executable` program, `not a library`
   - `function main`

     - where the execution of the program begins
     - whatever `main` does is what the program does
     - `main` will normally call upon functions in other packages to do much of the work

 `import` declaration

 - what packages are needed by this source file

 You must import exactly the `packages` you need.
 A programm `will not` compile if there are missing imports or if there are unneccessary ones.

 This strict requirements prevents references to unused packages from accummulating as programs evolve.

 Order

 - `package` declaration
-- `package` declaration
+- `import` declaration
 - declaration of `functions - func`, `variables - var`, `constants - const`, and `types - type`

 A function declaration consists of

 - keyword `func`
 - the name of the function
 - a parameter list (`empty for main`)
 - a result list (`empty for main`)
 - the body of the function

 `Go` `does not` require `semicolons` at the ends of statements or declarations, `except` where two or more `appear on the same line`.

 In effect, newlines following certain tokens are converted into `semicolons`, so where newlines